john-org/2-react-Intro/readme.md

 `const listItems = numbers.map(number => <li key={number}>{number}</li>);`

 I don’t recommend using indexes for keys if the order of items may change.
-This can negatively impact performance and may cause issues with component state.
+This can negatively impact performance and may cause issues.

-Add `id: 1,` with incrememnting to each of the items in the array and use them:
+Add `id: 1,` with incrememnting to each of the items in `sample-pirates-array.js`:

 `<Pirate key={pirate.id} tagline={randomize()} name={pirate.name} />`

-Build out the list.
+and use them to build out the list.

 In App.js, instead of passing just the name (`name={pirate.name}`) we will pass the entire pirate object (`pirate={pirate}`):